 Note: That if teachers can get the material transcribed, we’d be more than happy to publish it at the Science Creative Quarterly.
 This would mean that your student(s) would actually have a “real” publication given the traffic stats of the SCQ.
 You can see some past examples of these here.

 9:45am – 10:00am: Meet at the foyer of the Michael Smith Building (link to directions can be found here)

 10:00am – ~11:50am: Some combination of science and/or writing activities.
 Likely, the majority of time will focus on the science experiment which will vary according to the instructors present.

 ~11:50am – 12:10pm: 15 to 20 minute lunch break.
 Lunch is not provided, but space for lunch sitting is there if needed.

 12:10pm – 2:00pm: Some combination of science and/or writing activities: Here, it’s likely most of the time will focus on the writing exercises, which also will vary depending on the instructors present.

-Note that this fieldtrip has an active research project around issues regarding authentic science education and the role of creative impressions.
+Note that this fieldtrip was involved in a research project around issues regarding authentic science education and the role of creative impressions.